hoangduytran/blender-manual/manual/editors/asset_browser.rst

 ^^^^

 Panel for viewing and editing asset tags.
-These do not have any meaning to Blender, and can be chosen freely.
+These do not have any meaning to Blender and can be chosen freely.
-When using the search field to filter the assets, those assets whose tags (partially) match the search term will also be shown.
+When using the search field to filter the assets, the assets whose tags (partially) match the search term will also be shown.

 .. note::